QTNAandPie/Multipurpose_Bot_V2/README.md

 # Multipurpose Bot V2 Repository
 This bot was created via Javascript (Maybe got the small issue to run so don't worry ^^).
-This bot run with slash command, making easy to run command.
+By running with slash command, making easy to run command.
 This is also the template for beginner to make the bot from discord.js

 ## Requirements
 Javascript Runtime (Depending on your choice):